General Synthetic-Powered Inference: Additional Experiments

 \paragraph{The effect of $\ep$.} \Cref{app-fig:synt-epsilon} investigates how different values of $\ep$ affects the performance of \texttt{\gespi}.
 The experiments follow a similar setup to the one in~\Cref{app-fig:synt-p_B}, with results shown as a function of $\ep$ across four different scenarios: (a) the alternative holds for both real and synthetic data ($\rho=0.6$, $\rho_{\text{synt}}=0.55$), where the synthetic data provide a weaker signal against the null; (b) the null holds for both datasets ($\rho = \rho_\text{synt}=0.5$); (c) the alternative holds for the real data ($\rho=0.6$) and the null for the synthetic data ($\rho_{\text{synt}}=0.5$); (d) the null holds for the real data ($\rho = 0.5$) and the alternative for the synthetic data ($\rho_\text{synt} = 0.55$).

 In scenario (a), shown in \Cref{app-fig:synt-epsilon-1}, \texttt{\gespi} achieves higher power than \texttt{OnlyReal}, and its power increases with $\ep$.
-Intuitively, this occurs because larger values of $\ep$ make the test on the real dataset at level $\alpha+\ep$ more liberal, which in turn allows \texttt{\gespi} to rely more on the pooled-data decision: the method rejects the null if both the pooled-data test at level $\alpha$ and the real-data test at level $\alpha+\ep$ reject.
-In scenario (b) from \Cref{app-fig:synt-epsilon-2}, where both datasets follow the null, all methods achieve Type I error close to the nominal level $\alpha$.
+Intuitively, this occurs because larger values of $\ep$ make the test on the real dataset at level $\alpha+\ep$ more liberal (as reflected by the higher power of \texttt{Guardrail}), which in turn allows \texttt{\gespi} to rely more on the pooled-data decision: the method rejects the null if both the pooled-data test at level $\alpha$ and the real-data test at level $\alpha+\ep$ reject.
+In scenario (b) from \Cref{app-fig:synt-epsilon-2}, where both datasets follow the null, all methods achieve Type I error close to the nominal level $\alpha$, except for \texttt{Guardrail}, which by design attains the higher level $\alpha+\eps$.

 For scenarios (c) and (d), where the real and synthetic datasets correspond to opposing hypotheses, the synthetic data do not provide useful information for inference.
 In scenario (c), shown in~\Cref{app-fig:synt-epsilon-3}, \texttt{\gespi} and \texttt{OnlyReal} achieve comparable power, as expected.
 In scenario (d), \Cref{app-fig:synt-epsilon-4}, \texttt{OnlyReal} controls the Type I error at level $\alpha$, while \texttt{\gespi} exhibits a higher Type I error, but it remains controlled at level $\alpha + \ep$, as guaranteed by \Cref{thm:main_2_extended}.